Understanding Policy Gradient - a fundamental idea in RL

 When do you understand something?

 Did Newton understand gravity?
-Or was it only with Einstein and the general relativity that we finally learned what gravity is?
+Or did we only learn what gravity is with Einstein and general relativity?

-I used to believe that I had to understand every little bit about anything I wanted to use.
+I used to believe I had to understand every little bit of anything I wanted to use.
+That's a very insecure and limiting way to live.

-I want math to make sense to me, but understanding the details without grasping the bigger picture is useless.
+I want math to make sense to me — but understanding the details without grasping the bigger picture is useless.
+And there's no shame in stopping at a level of understanding that fits your situation and your goals.

-Sometimes going down a rabbit hole is the most rewarding, the most enjoyable thing you can do, sometimes it is just a giant waste of time.
+Sometimes going down a rabbit hole is the most rewarding, most enjoyable thing you can do; sometimes it's just a giant waste of time.

-I wrote this blog post so that you and I can decide where to stop to pursue our current objective to be most effective.
+I wrote this blog post so that you and I can choose where to stop — at whatever level lets us pursue what we're after most effectively.